 In order to qualify as a Metropolitan Statistical Area (MSA), an area must have at least one urbanized area with a population of 50,000 or more, plus adjacent territory that has a high degree of social and economic integration with the core as measured by commuting ties.
 The Rapid City MSA consists of Pennington and Meade counties.

-The following tables compare the area's total employment, new hires and average wages by age and gender for the third quarters of 2011 and 2012.
+The following tables compare the area's total employment, new hires and average wages by age and gender for the fourth quarters of 2011 and 2012.

 Total Employment: The estimate of the total number of jobs on the first day of the reference quarter.

 In the fourth quarter of 2012, jobs totaled 58,689 for the Rapid City MSA, a 0.6 percent increase (344 jobs gained) over the year.
 The Accommodation and Food Service sector gained the most jobs while the Construction sector lost the most jobs compared to the same quarter in 2011.
 The Mining, Quarrying and Oil and Gas Extraction sector had the greatest percentage leap with the addition of 13 jobs (36.1 percent rise), but the jobs in this sector make up only 0.1 percent of total employment numbers for the fourth quarter of 2012.

 In the Rapid City MSA, the workforce was 52 percent female and 48 percent male for the fourth quarter of 2012.